mauurao/mauurao.github.io/about.md

 MSc in Integrated Decision Support Systems (Business Intelligence Systems) from ISCTE - Instituto Universitário de Lisboa and with a Bachelor's Degree in Electrotechnical Engineering from Politécnico de Setúbal.

-Currently, acting as Business Intelligence Developer.

 &ensp;

 In my free time, I enjoy reading, programming, playing on my Xbox 😜 🤓  <br>
 ... and sleep (I badly need.. ahah).

-&ensp;

-And let me tell you something to motivate you: 🙏🏽

-**99% of your problems can be solved by switching:**

-- excuses for ownership <br>
-- toxic people with mentors <br>
-- junk food for nutritious food <br>
-- bad habits with positive habits <br>
-- cable news with reading & walks <br>
-- perfectionism with embracing failure <br>

 &ensp;